 - Inform you about your right to counsel

-- Inform you about your right against self-incrimination
+- Inform you about your rights against self-incrimination

-- Will review whether you are entitled to bail
+- Review whether you are entitled to bail

 A lawyer can advocate for your pretrial release.
 However, certain charges may allow the judge to deny bail, such as: